kisoku/whisk/README.md

 You can use the same filter mechanisms as described in 'whisk prepare' to run update on a subset of ingredients

+    # show status for all configured bowls
+    $ whisk status
+    Status for ingredient 'production/ntp'
+    # On branch master
+    nothing to commit (working directory clean)

 ## whisk update ##

 Whisk update calls 'git remote update' on the specified set of ingredients